mdholloway/ListenToWikipedia/README.md

 # Listen To Wikipedia - Android

-A native Android adaptation of the original [Listen To Wikipedia](http://listen.hatnote.com) web application, which provides real-time audio visualization of Wikipedia edits as they happen around the world.
+A native Android adaptation of the original [Listen To Wikipedia](http://listen.hatnote.com) web application, which provides real-time audio-visual representations of Wikipedia edits as they happen around the world.

 ## About